-- c) Action: Protect and establish public access to the coast, both for recreational and commercial uses - d) Action: Continue to enforce Shoreland Zoning regulations to protect views from the water.
+- b) Action: Identify priority access locations and then create and protect points of public access for each major water body for commercial and recreational purposes. - c) ~~Action: Protect and establish public access to the coast, both for recreational and commercial uses~~ - d) Action: Provide enhanced code enforcement capacity to better identify and address Shoreland Zoning regulations.

-Action Page Spread - (add subtopic context paragraph) Protect critical waterfront areas from the impacts of development while sustaining traditional recreational and commercial uses
+Protect critical waterfront areas from the impacts of development while sustaining traditional recreational and commercial uses

-- a) Action: Given the affect of climate change (warming waters and big weather events generating nitrogen/stormwater), support diversifying the marine economy. - b) Action: Limit deforestation and land disturbance on Mere Point by adopting a small and large farm compound building group.
+- a) Action: Support efforts to diversify the marine economy. - b) ~~Action: Limit deforestation and land disturbance on Mere Point by adopting a small and large farm compound building group.~~